uv10000/P4/writeup_P4_behavioural_cloning_Ulrich_Voll.md

 The model was trained and validated on the data set provided by Udacity.

 The model contains dropout layers in order to reduce overfitting (model.py lines 109, 155,159).
+REMARK: For the final version I have set the dropout probability to 0.0 as this yields better driving performance.

 The original amount of 8036 datasets  (= 8036 * 3 images, due to the additional left/right cameras) were split into a training set containing 6428 datasets and a validation set containing 1608 datasets (=20%).